PAC-Bayes meta-learning with implicit task-specific posteriors: Introduction

 Prior knowledge can be helpful for future learning only if all tasks are assumed to be distributed according to a latent task distribution.
 Learning this latent distribution is, therefore, useful for solving an unseen task, even if the task contains a limited number of training examples.
 Many approaches have been proposed and developed to achieve this goal, namely: \textit{multi-task learning}~\cite{caruana1997multitask}, \textit{domain adaptation}~\cite{bridle1991recnorm,ben2010theory} and \textit{meta-learning}~\cite{schmidhuber1987evolutionary,thrun1998learning}.
 Among these, meta-learning has flourished as one of the most effective methods due to its ability to leverage the knowledge learnt from many training tasks to quickly adapt to unseen tasks.

 Recent advances in meta-learning have produced state-of-the-art results in many benchmarks of few-shot learning data sets~\cite{santoro2016meta,ravi2017optimization,munkhdalai2017meta,snell2017prototypical,finn2017model,zhang2018metagan,rusu2019meta}.
 Learning from a few training examples is often difficult and easily leads to over-fitting, especially when no model uncertainty is taken into account.
 This issue has been addressed by several recent probabilistic meta-learning approaches that incorporate model uncertainty into prediction, e.g., LLAMA (based on Laplace method)~\cite{grant2018recasting}, or PLATIPUS~\cite{finn2017model}, Amortised Bayesian Meta-learner (ABML)~\cite{ravi2018amortized} and VERSA~\cite{gordon2018metalearning} that use variational inference (VI).
-However, these works have not thoroughly investigated the generalisation errors for unseen tasks and unseen samples, resulting in limited theoretical generalisation guarantees.
-Moreover, most of these papers are based on variational functions that may not represent well the richness of the underlying distributions.
-For instance, a common choice for the variational function relies on the diagonal Gaussian distribution, which can potentially worsen the prediction accuracy given its limited representability.
+However, these studies have not thoroughly investigated the errors evaluated on arbitrary tasks (including seen and unseen) sampled from the same task distribution and arbitrary samples generated from the same task.
+This results in limited theoretical generalisation guarantees.
+Moreover, most of these studies are based on variational functions that may not represent well the richness of the underlying distributions.
+For instance, a common choice for the variational distribution relies on a multivariate normal distribution with a diagonal covariance matrix, which can potentially worsen the prediction accuracy given its limited representability.

-In this paper, we address the two problems listed above with the following technical novelties: \emph{(i)} derivation of a rigorous upper-bound for the generalisation errors on unseen tasks and samples of few-shot learning setting based on the PAC-Bayes framework, and \emph{(ii)} proposal of a novel implicit modelling approach to expressively represent the learning of unseen tasks.
+In this paper, we address the two problems listed above with the following technical novelties: (i) derivation of a rigorous meta-learning objective that upper-bounds the errors evaluated on any tasks and any samples of few-shot learning setting based on the PAC-Bayes framework, and (ii) proposal of a novel implicit modelling approach to expressively represent the posterior of task-specific model parameter.
 Our evaluation shows that the models trained with our proposed meta-learning algorithm is at the same time well calibrated and accurate, with state-of-the-art results in few-shot classification (mini-ImageNet and tiered-ImageNet) and regression (multi-modal task-distribution regression) benchmarks in terms of accuracy, Expected Calibration Error (ECE) and Maximum Calibration Error (MCE).